Hawaiian stilt: Taxonomy

-The Hawaiian stilt is usually classified as a subspecies of the black-necked stilt, Himantopus himantopus knudseni, or even as its own species, Himantopus knudseni.
+The Hawaiian stilt is usually classified as a subspecies of the black-necked stilt, Himantopus mexicanus knudseni, or sometimes as a full species, Himantopus knudseni.

 Description

 The Hawaiian stilt grows up to 15 in in length.
-It has a black back from head to tail, with a white forehead, face, and underside.
+It has a dark back from head to tail, with a white forehead, face, and underside.
 Its bill is thin, long and black, and its legs are very long and pink.

-Sexes are similar, except that the female has a tinge of brown on its back, while the male's back is glossy.
+They are sexually dimorphic, differing in the colour and lustre of their back feathers.
+Females have brown, glossy feathers and males have black, metallic feathers.

 In proportion to its body, the Hawaiian stilt has the second-longest legs of any other species of bird.
 Its eyebrows, cheeks, chin, breast, belly and vent are white.

-Immature birds have a brownish back and a cheek patch like the adult black-necked stilt.
-Downy chicks are well camouflaged in tan with black speckling.
-Young look identical to both black-necked and black-winged stilts.
+At hatching, Hawaiian stilt chicks weigh between 14.5 and 16.7 grams.
+They have a creamy white stomach and throat, with a tan back and brown mottling.
+They maintain their down for about 4 weeks (28 days), at which point they fledge and fully develop black and white adult colours.
+Hawaiian stilt chicks look identical to black-necked stilt chicks.

 Compared to the nominate subspecies, the North American H. m. mexicanus, the black coloration of the Hawaiian stilt extends noticeably farther around its neck and lower on its face than the black-necked stilt (Himantopus mexicanus), and its bill, tarsus, and tail are longer.

 Behavior

-The Hawaiian stilt show strong, flapping flight with dangling legs.
-They are found in groups, pairs or singly.
+They are found in groups, pairs, or alone.

 They have a loud chirp described as sounding like "kip kip kip".

 Breeding

-The stilts nest in loose colonies on mudflats close to the water.
+The stilts nest on mudflats close to the water.
 Nests are shallow depressions lined with stones, twigs and debris.
-An average clutch is four eggs.
-Soon after hatching, young leave the nest to accompany adults on their daily foraging.
-Adults will aggressively defend their territories and will feign injury to distract potential predators from their nest sites and young.
+The eggs have a white to tan colouration, with dark brown or black speckles of various sizes.
+Adults will defend their nests by feigning injury to distract potential predators from their eggs and young, known as the "broken wing" act.
+Hawaiian stilts are cooperative breeders.
+Juveniles have been recorded defending the nests of their parents and grandparents, and unrelated adults have been observed incubating the nests of other adults.

 Feeding

-The Hawaiian stilt's feeding habitats are shallow bodies of water, providing a wide variety of fish, crabs, worms, and insects.
+The Hawaiian stilt's feeding grounds are shallow bodies of water (between 8 and 11 cm deep), providing a wide variety of fish, crabs, worms, and insects.
+They primarily hunt using visual cues, pecking or plunging to catch their prey.

 Distribution and habitat

-An estimated 92% of the Hawaiian stilt population is on Maui, Oahu, and Kauai, with annual presence on Niihau, Molokai, and Hawaii, and rare observation on Lanai (1993 estimate).
+An estimated 92% of the Hawaiian stilt population is on Maui, Oʻahu, and Kauaʻi, with annual presence on Niʻihau, Molokaʻi, and Hawaiʻi, and rare observation on Lanai (1993 estimate).
 The species is generally found below elevations of 150 m.